Query Rewriting via LLMs: Introduction

 \subsection{Contributions}

-In summary, our study makes the following contributions: \begin{enumerate} \item Assesses LLM suitability for SQL-to-SQL transformation. \item Transforms directly in query space instead of a plan space intermediate representation, leading to robust rewrites. \item Incorporates potent database-sensitive rules in LLM prompts covering schematic and statistical dimensions. \item Leverages LLM token probabilities to guide navigation of the rewrite search space and minimize LLM errors. \item Evaluates rewriting robustness over a broad range of database environments and benchmarks. \item Demonstrates substantive performance benefits, well beyond SOTA, from LLM-powered query rewrites. \end{enumerate}
+In summary, our study makes the following contributions: \begin{enumerate} \item Assesses LLM suitability for S2S transformation. \item Transforms directly in query space instead of plan space intermediates, leading to performant rewrites. \item Incorporates database-sensitive rules in LLM prompts, covering both schematic and statistical dimensions. \item Leverages LLM token probabilities to guide navigation of the rewrite search space and minimize LLM errors. \item Evaluates rewrite quality over a range of database environments, demonstrating substantial performance benefits. \item Identifies learnings that could help guide research directions for industrial-strength query rewriting. \end{enumerate}